Level (logarithmic quantity): Logarithmic ratio quantity

 For the level of a root-power quantity, the base of the logarithm is r = e.

 For the level of a power quantity, the base of the logarithm is r = e^{2}.

 Logarithmic frequency ratio

-The logarithmic frequency ratio (also "frequency level") of two frequencies is the logarithm of their ratio, and may be expressed using the unit octave (symbol: oct) corresponding to the ratio 2 or the unit decade (symbol: dec) corresponding to the ratio 10.
+The logarithmic frequency ratio (also known as frequency level) of two frequencies is the logarithm of their ratio, and may be expressed using the unit octave (symbol: oct) corresponding to the ratio 2 or the unit decade (symbol: dec) corresponding to the ratio 10:

-In electronics, the octave (oct) is used as a unit with logarithm base 2, and the decade (dec) is used as a unit with logarithm base 10:

 In music theory, the octave is a unit used with logarithm base 2 (called interval).
 A semitone is one twelfth of an octave.
 A cent is one hundredth of a semitone.
 In this context, the reference frequency is taken to be C_{0}, four octaves below middle C.